aybansal4/microOS/README.md

 ### Prerequisites

 - An x86 or x86_64 PC (or emulator)
-- Tools to build or test the ISO (e.g. `dd`, `qemu`, or physical boot media)
+- Tools to build or test the ISO (e.g. `dd`, `qemu`, `grub-mkrescue`, or physical boot media like a flash drive)
 - Familiarity with low-level programming, or willingness to learn

 ### Running microOS

-1. Download or build the ISO — current repo includes `microOS.iso`. :contentReference[oaicite:2]{index=2}
+1. Download or build the ISO — current repo includes microOS.iso and the raw source code
 2. Run in a virtual machine / emulator (for testing) — e.g.:

-    ```bash
+    ```sh
     qemu-system-x86_64 -cdrom microOS.iso
     ```

 3. Boot and try out the shell / built‑in commands.

-(If you build from source, describe build steps here — placeholder until build instructions are added.)
+### Building from source

-## Contributing & Extending
+1. To build from source, you can clone this repository and compile the kernel (raw/kernel.cpp) and link with ld using raw/linker.ld as the file to ld to follow.

-If you want to expand microOS — add functionality, modules, or learning examples — contributions are welcome.
-Some directions to consider:
+2. Next, you create the following file structure: iso

-- Add new shell commands
+     | - kernel.bin (compiled kernel)
-- Implement a simple file‑system driver or system calls
+     | - grub
-- Extend kernel functionality (memory management, multitasking, I/O)
+     |    | - grub.cfg (from raw/grub.cfg)
-- Improve boot / init process
+     | - Any other files/programs you want in your build
-- Add documentation, examples, or tests
+3. You now use grub-mkrescue to compile the folder iso/ into a bootable iso

-If you contribute, make sure to follow the project's license (GPL‑3.0) and add your name / notes to indicate modifications.
+4. You are done

 ## License

 microOS is licensed under the GNU GPL‑3.0. :contentReference[oaicite:3]{index=3}